-Add account relationships, reallocate your DAF investments, manage your Legacy Plan and more.
+Add account relationships, reallocate your DAF investments, manage your Legacy Plan-and do it all from your computer, smartphone, or personal device.

 Partner with NPT

 As you head into a busy Giving Season, we hope that this guide proves useful in orienting your year-end philanthropy.
 You can rest assured that you'll have the dedicated support of our staff of charitable experts.